 WHAT DO YOU DO AT MOFOCO, ROY, AND WHAT QUALIFICATIONS DO YOU HAVE?

 I've always been the kind of person that liked to take things apart and fix them.
-I remember when I was 10 years old, I got an answering machine from a chruch auction for free because it was broken.
+I remember when I was 10 years old, I got an answering machine from a church auction for free because it was broken.
 I took it apart, found the tape was broken, used scotch tape to put it back together, reassembled it and it still works today.
-When I was 15, I built my first aircooled engine.
+When I was 12, I built my first aircooled engine.
 It lasted exactly 15 minutes before a loud noise occured and it stopped running.
 I really thought that sheetmetal screw I dropped hit the floor, but somehow it ended up inside the engine wedged between the cam gear and the crank gear.
 It snapped the cam in half and that was it.
 Everyone makes mistakes when learning and I am no different.
 After working at Mofoco all through high school and summers during college I realized I wanted to build and design engines.
 Every one is different and each one provides a different challenge.
 No two engines go together the same.
 There are literally over 100 different things to check when assembling an engine and if just one of those things is isn't correct, it can lead to hours of frustration.
 As for my job description, I don't have one.
-Some of my duties include writing stock orders for parts, opening the mail, picking the parts to assemble into an engine, machining cases(new and remanufactured), assembling engines, testing engines, answering the phone, working on the website, answering e-mails, test driving rebuilt transmissions, rebuilding brake calipers, and doing market research to determine if our prices are too high, too low or just right.
-I learned everything about engines from late night lessons from my father, the owner and former driver of a Top Alcohol Funny Car.
+As of January 2013, I became the owner of Mofoco.
+My duties here include......EVERYTHING.
+I am not a business owner who wears a suit, sits in an office and gives orders.
+99% of everything made here goes through my hands one way or another.
+I am one of the most difficult people to get on the phone because I am always in the shop working on something.
+I learned everything about engines from late night lessons from my father, the former owner and driver of a Top Alcohol Funny Car.
 Ever watch drag racing?
 He started out driving, yes you guessed it, a VW Beetle down the 1/4 mile and eventually drove a funny car that went 0-221 miles an hour in 7 seconds!!
 Now, we don't claim to build race engines here but we do claim to build the best street engines, at an affordable price and in a reasonable time.
-You don't want to wait 8-12 months for your engine, do you?
-You would like to have enough money left over after purchasing your engine to be able to buy gas, right?
+You don't want to wait 12-16 months for your engine, do you?
+We are not the fastest but that is because I refuse to be rushed and refuse to compromise quality, just to get it done.
+By the time each engine is done, we have spent roughly 20-30 hours of labor on a longblock and 50-60 hours on a complete engine.
 We pride ourselves in being able to accomodate the person that just wants to get back and forth to work, to the at home mechanic that want to show those rice rockets what an aircooled motor can do.
 Many engine builders will tell you what you HAVE to put in your engine or "bad" things will happen.
 When building for the street, many stock parts are more than adequete.
 What I'm trying to say is that we will not sell you anything that you don't need.
 We also do not have people answering the phone who only know how to read out of a catalog.
-You can call and actually talk to the person who is building your engine.(me) One more thing, please don't be fooled by our "flashy" ads in Hot VWs, we are the farthest thing from corporate America.
+You can also email me at anytime to get advice on your build.
+One more thing, please don't be fooled by our "flashy" ads in Hot VWs, we are the farthest thing from corporate America.
 We all wear blue jeans and drive a variety of older cars and also a few Harley's.
 We work 50-70 hours per week to keep this place running, mostly because we love what we do.
 Our shop is also always open to take a tour if you are close enough.
 You can check out our machining facility, engine assembly area, service department and parts store.

 WHAT CHECKS AND BALANCES ARE IN PLACE TO INSURE THAT EACH ENGINE